IntersectMBO/cardano-node/doc/reference/plutus/plutus-minting-script-example.md

 + the creation of the `AlwaysSucceeds` Plutus minting script (i.e. anybody can mint)
 + the creation of a transaction that mints multi-assets using the `AlwaysSucceeds` Plutus minting script

 In this example we will use the [anyone can mint](../../../plutus-example/plutus-example/src/Cardano/PlutusExample/MintingScript.hs) Plutus minting script.
-In order to execute a Plutus minting script, we require the following:
+To execute it, we require the following:

-- Collateral tx input(s) - these are provided and are forfeited in the event the Plutus script fails to execute.
+- Collateral tx input(s) that are provided and forfeited if the Plutus script fails to execute.
-- The Plutus script should be serialized in the text envelope format. `cardano-cli` expects Plutus scripts to be serialized in the text envelope format.
+- Serialization of the Plutus script in the text envelope format (required for cardano-cli).
 - A redeemer.

 #### Creating the `AlwaysSucceeds` Plutus minting script